 The MCWS Story

-Crescent's partnership with MCWS is dedicated to creating and promoting a community of peace and caring, helping members grow closer to God and contribute positively to their families and communities.
+Our partnership is dedicated to creating and promoting a community of peace and care, helping members grow closer to God and contribute positively to their families and communities.

 In the early days, as the MCWS community gained members, money was generated through fundraising dinners, as the group set its sights on establishing a lasting facility.
 Muslim communities in Ann Arbor, Detroit, Dearborn and the Syrian Community of Walled Lake combined their aspirations for a permanent mosque with those of the MCWS.

 The MCWS organization partnered with Crescent Academy International utilizing its facilities to administer mosque services for the community.
 MCWS acquired its own properties on the corner of Haggerty and Lots in 2018.
 The new center is called the Medina Activity Center, MAC.